AvashnaGovender/Tacotron/README.md

 # Additions to original repo:

 * Recipes for training Blizzard 2013 dataset (4 books: JE, EM, LCL & FFM)
-* Generateding labels using HTK forced alignment
 * Recipe to train model with pre-aligned guides as in [Pre-Alignment Guided Attention for Improving Training Efficiency and Model Stability in End-to-End Speech Synthesis](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8703406)
-* Recipe to train model with diagonal guides as in [Efficiently Trainable Text-to-Speech System Based on Deep Convolutional Networks with Guided Attention](https://arxiv.org/abs/1710.08969)

 ![Tacotron with WaveRNN diagrams](assets/tacotron_wavernn.png)